moradology/wri-serverless-deploy/README.md

 ## Important Notes

 - **Variable Files**: Ensure workspace-specific variable files are correctly named and located in the `./infra` directory.
+These can live in version control for use in CI/CD
 - **Credentials and Secrets**: Handle AWS credentials and sensitive data securely, especially when using the job submission script.